 Reduce speed in congested waterway.
 Be alert for No Wake markers.
+C-26 response.

 Homeland Security Restrictions

 Recreational boaters have a role in keeping our waterways safe and secure.
 Violators of the restrictions below can expect a guick and severe